yvesbeutler/algorithms-and-data-structures/docs/heap.md

 **Link:** https://www.tutorialspoint.com/data_structures_algorithms/heap_data_structure.htm
 ___

+### Basic structure

+The Heap is a binary search tree, which means that each node can only have two children.
+It is sorted along its own branches (vertically).
+The Heap has no horizontal sort order.
+A binary tree has the benefits of both the ordered Array and the Linked List as searching is as quick as in an ordered Array and insertion or deletion operation are as fast as in Linked Lists.

 ### Min- and Max-Heap

 In a Heap the value of the root node is either greater or less than any of its children.
 If the